griffinryan/tamber/docs/COMPOSITION.md

   - If short, we loop the tail in tempo-sized slices with a quick crossfade.
 This fills missing beats instead of padding zeros.
 - **Crossfades**: beat-aware fades (0.5–1.5 beats) using the shared `crossfade_append` helper keep transitions musical. `mix.crossfades[*].seconds` documents the actual overlap to help future timeline visualisation.
 - **Master polish**: after concatenation we apply another loudness normalisation pass and a soft tanh limiter (0.98 threshold).
 This ensures headroom for user-side mastering while eliminating obvious clipping.
+- **Theme-aware prompting**: both Riffusion and MusicGen receive the plan’s `ThemeDescriptor` plus the previous section’s render metadata.
+We append motif/instrument/rhythm text to every inference prompt and ask the models to “flow from the previous section,” tightening continuity even without latent continuation.

 ### UX Hooks
 - `mix` extras now include `target_rms`, `section_rms`, and exact crossfade durations.
 The CLI feedback loop can visualise these to highlight overly quiet sections or abrupt transitions.